aczoo/Instagram/README.md

 ## Notes
 - Uploading stored media has been a dead end for me.
+- Upon testing, I had found a lot of loop holes.
+For example, using the back button on the home page brought me back to the login activity, rather than closing the app.
+This is really simple, but I hadn't thought about closing activities before.
+TLDR: with a chronological order to activities, the parents should be killed after prompting the child.
 - A lot of similarities to Twitter.
 That being said, building this simplified Instagram really reinforces our understanding of what we had learned last week.

 ## License